 “It wasn’t that I was intending to do anything,” says Chris, whose two-year relationship ended that night, “it was just nice to have another woman who I could relate to.
 But it just kind of happened.
 Do I think my relationship had its problems?
 Yes.
 But do I think I would’ve done what I did if Facebook didn’t exist?
 No.”

-Social media lit up the dark end of the street.
+Social media ruins relationships, lighting up the dark end of the street.
 In James Carr’s classic 1967 ode to cheating, illicit lovers meet in the shadows to “hide their wrong.”
 Modern cheaters — or those considering cheating or keeping “back burners” — don’t need to skulk.
-With Facebook, they can carry on affairs from the comfort of their couch, illuminated by the light of their computer or a smartphone screen.
+With Facebook, Snapchat, and other social media, they can carry on affairs from the comfort of their couch, illuminated by the light of their computer or a smartphone screen.

 Facebook plays a central role in modern infidelity.
 The average user spends 50 minutes a day on the site, more time than they do on any other leisure activity except for watching TV or movies.
 Extreme amounts of usage have been shown to skew perceptions of reality and enable furtive communications.
 Moreover, Facebook encourages the cultivation of “back burners,” people prospective cheaters size up for future affairs.
 The proof is in the divorce proceedings: In 2014, a British study revealed that the social media giant was cited in a third of U.K. separation cases.